tybottorff/bottorffdocs/notes/literature_notes.md

  - most antigen-specific TCRs in VDJdb come from pMHC-multimer (tetramer) binding FACS experiments, which has the drawbacks of limited throughput and can only be used with T cell donors with genetically matched HLA alleles
  - **I think all they do is compare TCR repertoires between antigen-activated and resting pools to find enriched TCRs in antigen-activated pools to call antigen-specific, not *de novo* identifying antigen-specific TCRs as would be nice**
  - **public peanut antigen-specific CDR3s are more germline-like (fewer N-nucleotide insertions than private ones) and show evidence of convergent recombination**
+# Identification of human progenitors of exhausted CD8<sup>+</sup> T cells associated with elevated IFN-γ response in early phase of viral infection
+ - high magnitude of IFN-γ response associated with rapid viral immune escape, associated with early onset of exhaustion
+ - **model: early presence of antigen leads to rapid clonal expansion and high IFN-γ response and precursor cells differentiating into cytotoxic and exhausted subsets (related to low-affinity but prolonged antigens maintaining Tex) vs. reduced/delayed antigen stimulation results in less likely differentiation into exhaustion/effector subsets but rather promotes expansion of memory precursor subsets**
 # Identification of neoantigens for individualized cancer immunotherapy
  - neoepitopes are attractive targets for therapeutic cancer vaccines, **but most cancer mutations are unique for individual patients (neoantigenome), requiring individualized treatment**
  - **not all tumor mutations give rise to neoantigens, neoepitope-specific T cells reflect only 1-2% of mutations in an individual tumor, this could be due to not all tumor mutations giving rise to neoantigens and from T cell repertoire not recognizing all neoantigens perhaps as well**